“Half the money I spend on advertising is wasted; the trouble is I don’t know which half.” – John Wanamaker (1838-1922)

 The best part is that although usability A/B testing can be used for many types of projects, companies, or marketers, today I’m going to show you how easy it is to do it in less than 60 mins without having any technical knowledge.

 What’s great about Poll the People is that it’s easy to use.
 You don’t need any coding or design expertise to get started – just upload your ad designs and you will start collecting feedback within minutes.
+We even have some great examples to help you understand how you can use our platform to test your ads.

 But first: What is usability A/B testing you ask?